 - How many users visited your website.

-- How much time each user spent on your website.
+- How much time did each user spend on your website.

 - Through which source the visitors are coming to your website.